jcq/wedding/src/pages/faq/index.md

 featuredImage: >-
   https://res.cloudinary.com/dvjbm5qlr/image/upload/c_crop,g_south_west,h_2221,w_4118/v1581381941/DSC_0055.NEF_cjqmfz.jpg
 ---
-##### When should I arrive?
+##### When should I arrive on Saturday?

 Things officially kick off at 5:30pm.
 Feel free to come by starting around 5pm, explore the farm, and say hello!

 ##### But why are you getting married on a farm?
 Are there going to be animals?

 Because we love farms!
 Sadly (or fortunately?), there are no animals out of respect to guests with allergies or who don't want to smell pigs while they eat.
-Yes, that was Megan's preferred venue.
+Yes, that was a feature of Megan's preferred venue.

 ##### What else is happening this weekend?